 This is the place

-- Packs are something to wear Yes, that's right!
+- A pack is something you wear.
+Yes, that's right!

 This is △

-He is an honor student who is always in his class, and is also light and easy to get along with.
-(It's perfect!)
+He's the kind of honor student you always find in class, and yet he's also light-hearted and easy to get along with.
+(That's perfect!)

-The shoulder straps and hip belt, which are the life of the pack, cost a lot of money, and the design is gentle on the body, while the weight is distributed firmly to hold the bag firmly.
+The shoulder straps and hip belt, which are the lifeblood of the pack, have been given a lot of attention and are designed to be gentle on the body while distributing weight well and holding it securely

-The difference between German packs is that the load is distributed not only on the waist but also on the shoulders.
+The difference from German packs is that the weight is distributed evenly across the shoulders as well as the waist

-There are not many things that bother me, but I would like to point out that the back that is open for ventilation is not very meaningful.
-Even though it's a space, it would be a waste to use urethane foam on the contact area on the back.
-It's a bit disappointing to think that he's paying for this feature.
-The hydration hook is also a bit disgusting because it's exclusive to me.
-It's almost like a flirtation level.
+There aren't many things that bother me, but I do want to point out that the open back for ventilation is pretty pointless.
+It's a waste to use urethane foam in the back contact area, even though that's such a valuable space.
+It's a bit disappointing considering you're paying for this functionality.
+The fact that the hydration hook is also reserved for your own use is a bit of a pain.
+It's mostly just a nitpick, though

-This is the first time I tried it properly.
-I was so lazy about how I could get the best student as I imagined.
-It's really well done.
-Recommended for those who have the money and don't want to make a mistake.
-Wherever you go in Japan, it won't be a big problem.
-Instead, you will always come across the same product or color on the mountains.
-Be careful not to accidentally take it with you in the mountain hut!
-This is a medium-sized bag that people who don't have time and can only shop online can buy with confidence (although I don't use it lol).
+This was the first time I've properly used a Gregory bag.
+It's as good as I expected, and I was surprised.
+It's really well made.
+I recommend it to people who have the money and don't want to make a mistake.
+It shouldn't be a big problem no matter where you go in the mountains in Japan.
+On the other hand, you're sure to come across the same product and color in the mountains.
+Just be careful not to accidentally take it with you at the mountain hut!
+It's a medium-sized bag that people who are short on time and can only shop online can buy with confidence (although I don't use it myself lol)

-#Most Surprising #Reborn German Male #No.1 when you put your back on your waist
+#Most surprising #Reborn German hero #No.1 when carried on the waist

 This is the place